Kitty Oppenheimer: Communism

-At a New Year's Eve party later that year, Puening met Joseph Dallet, Jr., the son of a wealthy Long Island businessman who had attended Dartmouth College.
-He had been radicalized by the 1927 executions of Sacco and Vanzetti, and had joined the Communist Party of America in 1929.
-He had been involved in the International Unemployment Day protest in Chicago on 6 March 1930 that had been brutally repressed by the authorities, and was currently working as a union organizer with the steel workers in Youngstown, Ohio.
-At one point he ran for mayor of Youngstown on the Communist Party ticket, but was not elected.
+At a New Year's Eve party later that year, Puening met Joseph Dallet Jr. After the 1927 executions of Sacco and Vanzetti, he joined the Communist Party of America in 1929.
+He had been involved in the International Unemployment Day protest in Chicago on March 6, 1930, that was brutally repressed by the authorities, and worked as a union organizer with the steel workers in Youngstown, Ohio.
+At one point Dallet unsuccessfully ran for mayor of Youngstown on the Communist Party ticket.

 Puening's parents had moved to Claygate, southwest of London, where her father represented a Chicago-based firm.
-On returning to the United States on 3 August 1934 after visiting family in Europe, she moved in with Dallet, becoming his common-law wife.
+On returning to the United States on August 3, 1934, after visiting family in Europe, she moved in with Dallet, becoming his common-law wife.
 They shared a room in a dilapidated boarding house that cost $5 per month.
 Gus Hall and John Gates had a room down the hall.
 They lived on the dole, $12.50 per month each.
-As the wife of a party member, Puening was allowed to join the Communist Party, but only after proving her loyalty by hawking copies of the Daily Worker on the streets.
+As the wife of a party member, Puening was allowed to join the Communist Party, but only after proving her loyalty by distributing copies of the Daily Worker on the streets.
 Her party dues were 10c a week.

 They separated in June 1936, and Puening went to live with her parents in Claygate, where she worked as a German-to-English translator.
 Months went by without any word from Dallet, until Puening discovered that her mother had been hiding his letters to her.
-"Her mother," her friend Anne Wilson recalled, "was a real dragon, a very repressive woman.
+Her friend Anne Wilson recalled, "Her mother was a real dragon, a very repressive woman.
 She disappeared one day over the side of a transatlantic ship, and nobody missed her.
 That says it all."